zwilsoncc/docs/pages/docs/v1/features/env-and-secrets.md

 <TerminalInput>now -e <P.B>MY_SHELL_VAR</P.B></TerminalInput>

 How about other programming languages?
 The same mechanism applies to any project with a `Dockerfile`.
-The variables you include will be available to your `RUN` and `CMD` instructions.
+The variables you include will be available to your `CMD` instruction.

 You can even <InternalLink href="/docs/deployment-types/node#ignoring-devdependencies">prevent</InternalLink> `devDependencies` from being installed using an environment variable!